Costumed performer

-A costumed performer or suit performer wears a costume that usually, (but not always) covers the performer's face, typically to represent a non-human character such as a mascot or cartoon character.
-These range from theme park "walk-around" or "meetable" characters, the mascots of corporations, schools, or sports teams to novelty act performers.
-Some costumes cover the performer's face especially those in theme parks.
+A costumed performer or suit performer wears a costume that usually (but not always) covers the performer's face, typically to represent a non-human character such as a mascot or cartoon character.
+These include theme park "walk-around" or "meetable" characters, the mascots of corporations, schools, or sports teams, and novelty act performers.
+Some costumes cover the performer's face, especially those in theme parks.

 Examples include sports mascots and performances as fantasy characters on children's television and in theme parks.
-Problems in suit performance include intense physical exertion, claustrophobia and hyperthermia.
+Problems in suit performance include intense physical exertion, claustrophobia, and hyperthermia.